Our project is carrying out 4 FSOLabs! What is a FSOLab? Who can participate? How does it work? When and where?

 Experts representing voices from institutions, Food Safety Authorities, policy makers, EFSA representatives, Ministeries, Associations, Food Business Operators, Research & Universities can feed the dialogue on “hot” topics for the Food Safety System of the future.

 They’re invited from the FS4EU Hub Manager to represent the different European regions.

-The first FSOLabs cycle- starting in July 2021 – will be concluded by the end of September 2021.
+The first FSOLabs cycle started in July 2021 and was concluded in September 2021.

 The FSOLabs results will contribute to co-create the future European Food Safety strategies and policies for the European Commission including input from all EU!